xLs51/Twemoji-Picker/README.md

 ## Custom Options

 - `init` - `string` Set the initial text of the textarea or input.
 Default: `null`
-- `width` - `string` Set the width of the textarea or input.
-Default: `100%`
+- `size` - `string` Set the size of the twemoji in the picker and the textarea or input.
+Default: `25px`
+- `icon` - `string` Set the twemoji icon.
+Default: `grinning` :grinning:
+- `iconSize` - `string` Set the size of the twemoji icon.
+Default: `25px`
 - `height` - `string` Set the height of the textarea or input.
 Default: `100px`
-- `pickerWidth` - `string` Set the width of the picker.
+- `width` - `string` Set the width of the textarea or input.
 Default: `100%`
-- `pickerHeight` - `string` Set the width of the picker.
-Default: `150px`
-- `icon` - `string` Set the twemoji icon.
-Default: `grinning` :grinning:
 - `category` - `array` Set the the twemoji in the category picker.
 Default: `['smile', 'cherry-blossom', 'video-game', 'oncoming-automobile', 'symbols']` :smile: :cherry_blossom: :video_game: :oncoming_automobile: :symbols:
-- `iconSize` - `string` Set the size of the twemoji icon.
-Default: `25px`
 - `categorySize` - `string` Set the size of the twemoji in the category picker.
 Default: `20px`
+- `pickerPosition` - `string` Set the position of the picker.
+Default: `null`
+- `pickerHeight` - `string` Set the width of the picker.
+Default: `150px`
-- `size` - `string` Set the size of the twemoji in the picker and the textarea or input.
-Default: `25px`
+- `pickerWidth` - `string` Set the width of the picker.
+Default: `100%`

 ##### Javascript:

 ```
 $('#twemoji-picker').twemojiPicker({
   init: ':thumbsup: Hello GitHub :hatching-chick: :heart:',
+  size: '25px',
+  icon: 'grinning',
+  iconSize: '25px',
+  height: '100px',
   width: '100%',
-  height: '100px',
-  pickerWidth: '100%',
-  pickerHeight: '150px',
-  icon: 'grinning',
   category: ['smile', 'cherry-blossom', 'video-game', 'oncoming-automobile', 'symbols'],
-  iconSize: '25px',
   categorySize: '20px',
-  size: '25px'
+  pickerPosition: 'bottom',
+  pickerHeight: '150px',
+  pickerWidth: '100%'
 });
 ```